vlutton/encore-ui/README.md

 # Installation (AKA How to use Encore-UI)

+## CDN

-To use Encore UI in your app, do the following:
+To use the Encore-UI CDN in your app, do the following:

 1. Install and include the dependencies listed in [bower.json](./bower.json) (items listed in devDependencies are not required)